-After starting his career as a teacher, Camillo first became a translator for the German occupiers during World War II.
+After starting his career as a teacher, Camillo Felgen first became a translator for the German occupiers during World War II.
 After studying theater and opera, he joined Radio Luxembourg as a chorus singer and, in 1951, had his first international hit song with "Bonjour les amies" ("Hello Friends").
 In 1953 he recorded his first German language recording "Onkel Toms Altes Boot" ("Uncle Tom's Old Boat").
 In 1959 he also had a hit record with "Sag Warum," which was based on a melody by Phil Spector.

 Also among his credentials are two entries in the Eurovision Song Contest, the first in 1960 where he finished last with "So laang we's du do bast," and then in 1962 where he came in third with "Petit Bonhomme" sung in French, which also landed him a hit song.

-On January 28th, 1964, Camillo was working as a program director at Radio Luxembourg when he got a desperate call from Otto Demmlar, EMI's German producer, asking him to provide English to German translations of two of the Beatles most popular songs at that time.
-Not only that, but Otto asked him to fly over to Paris where the Beatles were on tour to coach them to phonetically pronounce the lyrics properly during a recording session.
+On January 28th, 1964, Camillo Felgen was working as a program director at Radio Luxembourg when he got a desperate call from Otto Demmlar, EMI's German producer, asking him to provide English to German translations of two of The Beatles most popular songs at that time.
+Not only that, but Otto Demmlar asked him to fly over to Paris where The Beatles were on tour to coach them to phonetically pronounce the lyrics properly during a recording session.
 And, to top it all off, he had less than 24 hours to get the translations completed and be there for the recording session.

 After continuing his singing and songwriting career, even writing for Connie Francis, he hosted a successful game show in Germany in the 70's called "Spiele ohne Grenzen" as well as owning a small chain of fashion stores.
-At 84 years of age, Camillo passed away on July 16th, 2005 in Esch-sur-Alzette.
+At 84 years of age, Camillo Felgen passed away on July 16th, 2005 in Esch-sur-Alzette.

 Or is he?
 What about the name "Hellmer" which graces the songwriting credits on the original releases of the song?
 No information seems to exist as to his identity.
-Since George Martin mistakenly identified EMI's German producer Otto Demmlar as the translator that was sent to Paris in 1964 when doing an interview that was used in the "Anthology" book, could Otto have used "Hellmer" as an alias?
-Or did Camillo commission help in translating the songs into German by someone named "Hellmer"?
+Since George Martin mistakenly identified EMI's German producer Otto Demmlar as the translator that was sent to Paris in 1964 when doing an interview that was used in the "Anthology" book, could Otto Demmlar have used "Hellmer" as an alias?
+Or did Camillo Felgen commission help in translating the songs into German by someone named "Hellmer"?
 There's something for the mystery books.

 The Beatles at the Olympia Theater in Paris, January 1964